buckket/pkgproxy/README.md

 [![Build Status](https://cloud.drone.io/api/badges/buckket/pkgproxy/status.svg)](https://cloud.drone.io/buckket/pkgproxy)

-pkgproxy is a caching proxy server specifically designed for caching Arch GNU/Linux packages for pacman.
+**pkgproxy** is a caching proxy server specifically designed for caching Arch GNU/Linux packages for pacman.

-Updating multiple Arch systems in your home network can be a slow process if you have to download every package file for every machine over and over again.
+Updating multiple Arch systems in your home network can be a slow process if you have to download every pkg file for every machine over and over again.
 One could setup a local Arch Linux mirror, but it takes a considerable amount of disk space (~60GB).
 Instead why not just cache packages you really downloaded on one machine since it’s highly likely that other computers will need to update the same packages.
-That’s exactly what `pkgproxy` does.
+That’s exactly what pkgproxy does.
 It relays pacmans HTTP requests and saves a copy to disk so that future requests of the same file can be served from the local cache.

 ## Installation